MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     |**VAT Period**|Enter the time that defines the VAT period for the blacklist report.|
     |**Communication Type**|Enter the communication type for the blacklist export.
 The options include <blank>, **Corrective** and **Cancellation**.<br /><br /> If you enter **Corrective**, then a full report will be generated for the specified period, but you have the option to overwrite a previously submitted report.<br /><br /> If you enter **Cancellation**, then you have to provide the values from the previously generated report and a new report will be generated.<br /><br /> You enter information about the corrective or cancellation action in the **Substitution Data**  group.
 Fill in the following fields, using information that was that was provided by the Italian Revenue Agency (IVA) in its communication with you when you originally submitted your blacklist report:<br /><br /> -   **Substitution Report No.**<br />-   **Substitution Doc.
 No.**|
     |**Period Type**|Specify if the report is monthly or quarterly.|

 8. Choose the **OK** button.

     > [!NOTE]
-    >  The exported file ../../includes those transactions that are above the current threshold amount.
+    >  The exported file includes those transactions that are above the current threshold amount.

  You can now submit the list of transactions to the Italian Revenue Agency.
 If you have more than 1500 records, multiple files will be exported.

 ## See Also
  Blacklist Communication Report
  Blacklist Communication